AndreaPazienza/AN2DL-image_classification/README.md

 ## Overview

+## Overview

-The goal of this project was to correctly classify time series samples by designing, training, and evaluating RNN-based architectures on the dataset provided for the course challenge.
+The goal of this project was to correctly classify images by designing, training, and evaluating CNN/ViT-based architectures on the dataset provided for the course challenge.
 The notebook includes data exploration, preprocessing, model definition, training, and evaluation, as well as a discussion of the results.
-The final solution was submitted to the official Kaggle challenge associated with the course, achieving a leaderboard position of 17th out of 193 teams.
+The final solution was submitted to the official Kaggle challenge associated with the course, achieving a leaderboard position of 66th out of 193 teams.

 ---